Q&A: Out of State Parole, Probation, and Sex Offender Registration

 Information to provide

-- The name and Louisiana location of your probation or parole officer
+- The name and out-of-state location of your probation or parole officer

-- Court that entered the conviction or probation order
+- The court that entered the conviction or probation order

 - Your former address

 - Your current address

 Sex Offenders Sex offender registration is governed by the Texas Code of Criminal Procedure, Chapter 62.

 Q. Another state ordered me to register as a "sex offender."
 Do I need to register while I am in Texas?